-Rectangular shapes are a classic for business cards, but even here, you can experiment.
-You can create an author card in the form of a book, a square, or whatever shape you find relevant to your industry.
+Rectangular shapes are a classic for business cards, but even here.
+Go ahead and experiment.
+You can create an author card in the form of a book, square, or whatever shape you find relevant to your industry.

-However, this can be a bit risky as non-standard-shaped cards may not fit in wallets.
-Thus, first of all, you need to consider the size of these cards.
+However, this can be a bit risky as non-standard-shaped cards may not fit into wallets.
+Do consider the size of these cards.

 2. Add your information

-So, let's decide what to put on the author business cards.
-This can be a hard nut to crack since a business card requires a thorough selection of information to include.
+What to put on your author business cards?
+This can be a hard nut to crack, since a business card requires a thorough selection of information to include.

 2.1.
 Name and title

-First, you need to decide which name to put down on the author business card.
+First, decide which name to put down on the author business card.
 Do you write under your real name?
-Or do you have a pen name by which your readers will recognize you?
+Or do you have a pen name by which your readers recognize you?

-As practice shows, writers who write under pseudonyms create two types of business cards.
+Most writers who write under pseudonyms create two types of business cards.
 The first one is under their alias, and it's for their readers and the writing community.
-But the second one, which the authors plan to use for business and legal purposes, has their real name.
+The second one has their real name, used for business and legal purposes.